wflopbracis/WFLOP_meta_learning/README.md

 │   ├── /meta_heuristics/           # Raw execution data of multi-objective algorithms
 │   └── /stat_analysis/             # Raw statistical data for result comparison
 ├── /refined_results/
-│   ├── /meta_learning/             # Processed data for machine learning
-│   └── /statistical_tables/        # Refined statistical tables for each instance and each statistical measure └── /source_code/
+│   ├── /statistical_tables/        # Refined statistical tables for each instance and each statistical measure │   └── /meta_learning/             # Final results from the meta-learning stage:
+│       ├── features_importance/    # Contains the feature importance of each ML model
+│       ├── figures/                # Visualizations showing feature importance
+│       ├── logs/                   # Logs of each model run
+│       └── /models/                # Trained models (theoretical models + executable formats)
+└── /source_code/
     ├── /meta_features_extraction/  # Code used for features extraction
-    └── /meta_heuristics/           # Code of multi-objective algorithms
+    ├── /meta_heuristics/           # Code of multi-objective algorithms
+    └── /metalearning/              # Code that executes the full meta-learning process, including:
+                                        # - Construction of ML models (theoretical and executable)
+                                        # - Calculation of performance metrics (merit and regression-based)
+                                        # - Dataset construction for model training
+                                        # - Generation of figures
 ```

-## 👥 Authors